FranciscoRamirezMorales/axity-git-internal-training/test.md

 ## Analysis queries

-The following two queries :
+The following two queries are for analysis example:

 ```
     -- Who listens to more music?
 Men or womem?